 The next day, the POWs were taken ashore and bathed with seawater at the same time the ship was cleaned.
 They were again put into the holds and the ship and remained there until the ship sailed on October 29.
 At 5:00 P.M. it again arrived at Mako, Pescadores Islands.
 During this time the POWs were fed two meals a day of rice and soup.

-The ship arrived at Fusan on November 7, but the 1400 POWs leaving the ship did not disembark until November 8 and were issued fur lined overcoats and new clothing.
+The ship arrived at Fusan on November 7, but the 1400 POWs leaving the ship did not disembark until November 8 and were issued fur-lined overcoats and new clothing.
 Those POWs who were too ill to continue the trip to Mukden, Manchuria, remained behind at Fusan.
-Those who died were cremated and had their ashes placed in small white boxes which were sent to Mukden.
+Those who died were cremated and had their ashes placed in small white boxes that were sent to Mukden.
 The 400 POWs still on the ship were sent to Japan.
 He said of the trip, “On the voyage, which took two months, we had to toss several men overboard each day who had died of wounds and illness.”

-As they marched, the civilians in the town spit on them, hit them and made fun of the POWs.
-The POWs reached a train station where they boarded a train and were given a little box which contained rice, pickled grasshoppers, and a little fish.
+As they marched, the civilians in the town spit on them, hit them, and made fun of the POWs.
+The POWs reached a train station where they boarded a train and were given a little box that contained rice, pickled grasshoppers, and a little fish.
 They were sent on a two-day train trip north.

 Stealing from the Japanese was a way of life, and the POWs stole the raw materials for what they needed on a daily basis.
 From the raw materials, they manufactured what they needed.